 As set out above, the NRW targets means that proposals for residential development within Riverine SAC areas must now demonstrate it will not contribute to increased phosphate levels within the SAC (i.e. they must be phosphate neutral or negative when compared to nutrient levels associated with the current use of the land).
 Whether the site is allocated for development in the LPA’s Local Plan is irrelevant.

-Guidance issued to LPAs by NRW[5] states that every development should be considered on a case by case basis and developments should first be screened to determine whether they are likely to have a significant effect on phosphate levels.
+[5] states that every development should be considered on a case by case basis and developments should first be screened to determine whether they are likely to have a significant effect on phosphate levels.
 Developments that do not increase the volume of foul waste water, reduce the phosphorus load of water or decrease the volume of wastewater produced can be screened out – but very few developments are likely to meet these criteria.
 A fundamental issue arising is how to assess the nutrient load associated with development.
 NRW has not provided a calculator that can be used by developers and LPAs to calculate the level of phosphates developments will generate.
 This unhelpfully means that it is not currently possible to assess whether proposals would contribute to increased phosphate levels and thereby meet the targets that NRW has established.

 Until developers and LPAs are able to quantitatively assess and provide mitigation for phosphates levels, many LPAs are not able to determine planning applications for housing in riverine SAC areas.
 This is especially true where housing and other developments propose to connect to an existing wastewater treatment works as even if these treatment works do have phosphate stripping facilities, it cannot be assumed that this will be sufficient to guarantee phosphate neutrality.

 There are even longer-term implications of the targets, including significant delays in LDP preparations.
-For example, in January 2022 Pembrokeshire County Council announced delays to the LDP timetable including a return to the Deposit Plan stage because the LPA does not know which candidate sites located within Riverine SACs can be retained in the Plan[6].
-The new timetable for the LDP is still uncertain as it is dependent on the outcomes of research that itself cannot take place until further guidance for measuring and mitigating the impact of phosphates levels is available.
+For example, in January 2022 Pembrokeshire County Council announced delays to the LDP timetable including a return to the Deposit Plan stage because the LPA does not know which candidate sites located within Riverine SACs can be retained in the Plan

-This is not a problem that is unique to Pembrokeshire; the emerging Flintshire LDP and Wrexham LDP, which are both at latter stages (examination) are also experiencing substantial delays, with Inspectors stating that the new phosphate targets had cast considerable doubts of the viability of housing sites included in the emerging LDPs[7],[8].
+This is not a problem that is unique to Pembrokeshire; the emerging Flintshire LDP and Wrexham LDP, which are both at latter stages (examination) are also experiencing substantial delays, with Inspectors stating that the new phosphate targets had cast considerable doubts of the viability of housing sites included in the emerging LDPs

 As Welsh Government is highly focussed on LDP-led development and LDPs are being delayed due to the lack of guidance surrounding the new phosphate targets, the delivery of allocated sites will also be delayed.
 In the meantime, the abolition of the Five-Year Land Supply policy in Wales (see Lichfields blog: TAN 1 – Gone but not forgotten) means that there are no real means by which to encourage or force LPAs to maintain housing supply in advance of LDP reviews and adoption.